mutativejs/travels/README.md

 - **Auto archive**: Each `setState` = one undo step
 - **Manual archive**: `archive()` call = one undo step (can include multiple `setState` calls)

-## State Shape Requirements
+## State Requirements: JSON-Serializable Only

-`travels` stores snapshots and persists state by running `JSON.parse(JSON.stringify(...))` under the hood.
-This keeps the reset/persist logic fast and deterministic, but it also means that only JSON-serializable values are preserved.
-In practice, initial state and every update should stay within plain objects/arrays made of numbers, strings, booleans, `null`, or other JSON-friendly values.
+Travels stores and persists state using `JSON.parse(JSON.stringify(...))` internally.
+This makes reset and persistence fast and reliable, but **only JSON-serializable values are preserved**.

+**What works:** Objects, arrays, numbers, strings, booleans, and `null`.

-- Non-POJO(`Plain Old JavaScript Object`) structures such as `Date`, `Map`, `Set`, class instances, functions, and custom prototypes are not supported.
-They will either be coerced (e.g. `Date` becomes an ISO string) or dropped when history is reset or persisted.
+**What doesn't work:** `Date`, `Map`, `Set`, class instances, functions, or custom prototypes.
+These will either be converted (Date becomes an ISO string) or dropped entirely when history is reset or persisted.

-- The `mutable: true` option still relies on the same serialization workflow; mutable drafts do not bypass the JSON constraint.
-- If you need those richer data types, convert them to serializable representations before storing them, or manage them outside of the travel state (for example, keep IDs in the store and look up the non-POJO data elsewhere).
+**Solution:** Convert complex types to simple representations before storing.
+For example, store timestamps as numbers instead of Date objects, or store IDs that reference external data instead of storing class instances directly.

+This limitation applies even with the `mutable: true` option.

-## Integration Examples
+## Framework Integration

 ### React Integration